Lynxee123/AWS-Capstone-Project/README.md

 Even though the university is small, I still want to make sure the website will be accessible in any chance of high volumes of incoming traffic.
 To do so, I created an application load balancer that will split traffic between instances in two different availability zones.

 **The steps I took to complete this:**
++ Creating another EC2 instance
-1. Choose the **Launch more like this** action on the first instance created.
+    + Choose the **Launch more like this** action on the first instance created.
-2. Renamed the copy to _University Lab Instance 2_
+    + Renamed the copy to _University Lab Instance 2_
-3. Changed the
+    + Changed the availability zone to us-east-1b
++ Create an application load balancer
+    + Named it
+    + Selected us-east-1a and us-east-1b for availability zones
+    + Selected the _Web Server Security Group_
+    + In Listeners and routing panel: Created a new target group.
+This will allow me to select which instances that are available for traffic distribution.

+For every other option, I kept default.